mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] 31+ kg

 **5. What is the maximum certified take-off weight and category (e.g. EN-C, CCC) of your primary competition wing?**
+// TODO: if more setups, pick the one for highest-ranked competition
 - Maximum certified takeoff weight (kg): _____
 - Category: __________

 ---

 ## Section 2: Problem Perception
 How do you see the current situation?
+// TODO: I'm not sure if to ask about perception or is it a problem for you or both

 **6. On a scale of 1 to 5, how significant is the safety risk associated with pilots carrying large amounts of ballast?**
+// TODO: what does significant mean? what does large amount of ballast mean?
 - (1) Not significant
 - (2) Slightly significant
 - (3) Moderately significant
 - (4) Very significant
 - (5) Extremely significant (a critical issue)

+// TODO another question how it affects you

 **7. On a scale of 1 to 5, how significant is the competitive fairness issue related to pilot weight and ballasting?**
+// TODO: what does significant mean?
 - (1) Not an issue
 - (2) Slight issue
 - (3) Moderate issue
 - (4) Significant issue
 - (5) Extremely unfair (a critical issue)

+// TODO another question how it affects you

 **8. Which statement best reflects your personal philosophy?**
 - [ ] Paragliding competition should be about pilot skill and decision-making; rules should actively equalize advantages/disadvantages from body weight.